If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

-To diagnose a bone or joint infection, your doctor first performs a physical exam, looking for any open sores or areas of tenderness, swelling, and redness.
-He or she may ask if you’ve had any recent infections or surgery, of if you’ve experienced any pain or decreased range of motion in the affected limb or joint.
+To diagnose a bone infection, doctors first perform a physical exam, looking for any open wounds or areas of tenderness, swelling, and redness.
+They may ask if you’ve had any recent infections, physical trauma, or surgery, or if you have experienced any pain or decreased range of motion in the affected limb.

-Doctors may use blood tests to determine if you have an infection, and, if so, what type of bacterium or fungus is causing it.
-Information from this test helps the doctor select the most effective antibiotic.
+Doctors may use blood tests to determine whether you have an infection.
+The only way to determine what type of bacteria is causing an infection is with a tissue or fluid sample culture.
+Information from these tests can help the doctor select the most effective antibiotic.

-Blood tests are also used to detect sepsis, a potentially life-threatening complication of an infection that reduces blood flow to major organs and body systems, such as the lungs, kidneys, liver, and central nervous system, causing them to shut down.
+Vital signs and certain blood tests are also used to detect sepsis, a systemic response to an infection that leads to low blood pressure and increased heart rate.
+This potentially life-threatening complication can reduce blood flow to major organs and body systems, such as the lungs, kidneys, liver, and central nervous system, causing them to shut down.

-X-rays use electromagnetic radiation to create pictures of the body.
-They may be used to identify the exact location of an infection.
-X-rays are also used to look for any changes in the bone or joint that may indicate a chronic infection.
+X-rays use electromagnetic radiation to create pictures of the skeleton, called plain radiographs.
+These images may be used to identify the exact location of an infection.
+X-rays are also used to look for any changes in the bone that may indicate a chronic infection.

 A CT scan uses X-rays and a computer to create detailed, three-dimensional, cross-sectional images of your tissues and internal organs.
-A CT scan reveal bone or joint damage caused by an infection.
+A CT scan may reveal bone damage caused by an infection.

-Your doctor may give you a contrast agent, injected into a vein, to enhance the quality of the image.
+Your doctor may inject a contrast agent into a vein to enhance the quality of the image.

 The doctor may recommend a bone scan instead of an MRI scan if you have a medical implant, such as a pacemaker, which may affect the magnets in the scanner.

-During a bone scan, the doctor injects a substance called a tracer into a vein in your arm.
+During a bone scan, the doctor injects a radioactive substance called a tracer into a vein in your arm.
 The tracer travels through your bloodstream and into your bones, where it is absorbed by areas that are growing more rapidly.
-A specialized camera, similar to an X-ray machine, takes pictures of the tracer.
+A specialized camera that’s similar to an X-ray machine takes pictures of the tracer.

-If your doctor suspects you have a bone or joint infection, he or she may perform a tissue culture to determine the type of bacteria causing it.
+Doctors may perform a tissue culture to determine the type of bacteria or germ causing the infection.
 The doctor removes some fluid from a wound over an infected bone.
-Alternatively, the doctor may take a tissue sample from within the infected bone or joint.
+Alternatively, the doctor may take a tissue sample from within the infected bone.
 The doctor sends this specimen to a laboratory for examination.

-Your doctor may also perform a bone biopsy if he or she suspects that you have an infection that isn’t showing up clearly on imaging tests.
-This procedure is similar to a tissue culture, in which a doctor uses a needle to remove a sample from the affected area.
+Doctors may also perform a bone biopsy if they suspect that you have an infection that isn’t showing up clearly on imaging tests.
+Looking at a bone biopsy under a microscope can also help doctors assess the overall viability of the involved bone.

 Learn more about our research and professional education opportunities.